Somatic Therapy Frequently Asked Questions

 • an experience of connecting in with your body either through guided prompts or supportive touch

-• Seated somatic sensing and inner child healing
+• Seated somatic sensing and inner child reconnection

 • Lying on the massage table for more direct touch support